hngouveia01/SignalOnAndroidAutomotive/README.md

-# The phrase you provided is mostly grammatically correct.
-However, there are a few minor points that could be improved for clarity:

-Some constraints were changed on the video calls UI to allow fullscreen calls for the bigger screens inside the car.
+# Some constraints were changed on the video calls UI to allow fullscreen calls for the bigger screens inside the car.
 (No security measures were taken since it was just a PoC).

 Here's what was adjusted:
 - "constrains" should be "constraints" as it refers to limitations or rules.